Find your

 Please Note: Flight-inclusive packages are available at an extra cost, with international flights from London to Lima (1 stop) with 1 piece of checked-in luggage and airport transfers included.

-Workshop information: coming soon!
+Workshop Information: Coming soon!

 If you have booked our join direct package, make your way to the Jose Antonio Hotel independently to meet the group.

 Today’s guided tour of Lima starts at the ancient ceremonial centre of Huaca Pucllana, built centuries before the arrival of the Spanish.
-In the historic centre of Lima, we’ll stroll around the main square, Plaza de Armas where we’ll admire certainly some of the best architecture in the city and maybe in all of Peru.
+In the historic centre of Lima, we’ll stroll around the main square, Plaza de Armas, and admire certainly some of the best architecture in the city and maybe in all of Peru.
 We’ll also visit Lima Cathedral and Santo Domingo convent and its extensive monastery.
-Amano Pre-Colombian Textile Museum.
-The museum is renowned for its great collection of archaeological material from pre-Columbian Peruvian cultures.

-This morning we fly to Arequipa.
-Our time here begins with a walk through Santa Catalina Monastery where we’ll explore the three centuries of history hidden behind its walls.
-Our tour continues to Compañia Church, famous for its intricately carved churrigueresque style façade and colourful altar of Saint Ignacio.
-At the main square we’ll visit the neo-Rennaissance style cathedral.
-We continue by road to Yanahuara giving views of the city and the Misti, Chachani and Pichu Pichu volcanoes.
+We continue by road to Yanahuara, enjoying views of the city and the Misti, Chachani and Pichu Pichu volcanoes.
 The highlight of the day, however, may well be our visit to one of the alpaca centres in the city.
 Here we’ll learn about the animals and their fleece, meet the people who work with the fibre and see some of the finished products.

-As we approach the village of Chivay, we’ll be dazzled by the sight of the 1,500 year old brightly coloured valley terraces built by the Collaguas, a culture before Inca times.
+As we approach the village of Chivay, we’ll be dazzled by the sight of the 1,500 year old brightly-coloured valley terraces built by the Collaguas, a culture before Inca times.

-We make an early start this morning to travel to Yanque.
-On route we’ll pass through Pata Wasi (high home), an Andean community, where we’ll see some Another early start this morning.
+Another early start this morning.
 Our first stop will be to the Plaza de Armas in Yanque, where students from three local schools perform folk dances to support school programmes.
 We continue to visit the condor viewpoint, located on the edge of the canyon.
-From the viewpoint the glory of the Colca Canyon will be spread out before you.
-The condors will make their regular morning flight out of the canyon and you will have an excellent view of them as the sun rises over the jagged Peruvian peaks.

 This afternoon we’ll enjoy our first workshop with our expert.

 Our second stop, Taquile Island, is a traditional Quechua-speaking community full of ancient agricultural terraces and ruins dating back to pre-Inca times.
 The population here was relatively isolated from the mainland until the 1950s and the notions of community and family remain strong.
 The weaving tradition on the island goes back to early civilisations and preserves elements from pre-Incan Andean cultures.
 The most characteristic garments are the chullo, a knitted hat with an earflap, and a calendar waistband, depicting the annual cycles of ritual and agricultural life.
-From the island we’ll enjoy impressive views of Lake Titicaca and the little houses inhabited by the direct descendants of the Incas.

 Today we travel by train to Cusco.
-The route covered by the Titicaca train is considered by many to be one of the most beautiful in the world.
-Before departure we’ll be welcomed at Puno station by local musicians as we board the train.
+The route covered by the Titicaca Train is considered by many to be one of the most beautiful in the world.
+Before departure, we’ll be welcomed at Puno Station by local musicians as we board the train.
 Facilities onboard include two dining cars, serving the finest gourmet food, decorated in the style of the Pullman cars of the 1920s.

 Then we will visit the Tambomachay Archaeological Complex, an important ceremonial centre during Inca times.
 Our final visit of the morning will be to the Centro de Textiles Tradicionales del Cusco (CTTC), a non-profit organisation established in 1996 by Andean weavers and their supporters.
 The mission of the centre is to aid in the survival of Cusqueñan textile traditions and to provide support to the indigenous people who create them.
-The centre works with ten weaving communities in the Cusco region of Peru on a fair-trade basis to help rescue traditions and promote the weavers and their work.
-Through community organization, workshops, educational opportunities and more the CTTC ensures that there is a future for Cusqueñan textile traditions.

-Later this afternoon we’ll enjoy the second workshop with our expert
+Later this afternoon, we’ll enjoy the second workshop with our expert.

 We continue to the village of Maras, a former salt producing centre that is thought to date back to pre-Inca times.
 There are 3,000 salt pools carved into the mountainside; the highly salty water emerges as a spring.
 The flow is directed into an intricate system of tiny channels constructed so that the water runs down several hundred ancient, terraced ponds.
 The water, exposed to the sun, leaves salt on the land.

-Afterwards we’ll enjoy a weaving demonstration where we’ll learn first-hand how weavers turn alpaca and sheep wool into fine textiles.
+Afterwards, we’ll enjoy a weaving demonstration where we’ll learn first-hand how weavers turn alpaca and sheep wool into fine textiles.
 Beginning with spinning and moving through each step of the weaving process we’ll watch as the women of the Away Weaving Association work their magic.
 Discover the rainbow of colours that natural dyes produce and gain a greater appreciate of the long hours that go into each textile as the weavers show how to warp, weave and finally finish with the unique ñawi awapa border technique.

 This afternoon we’ll enjoy our third workshop with our expert.

 This morning we travel by train through majestic views to Aguas Calientes.
-From here we take the bus to Machu Picchu archaeological site, where we’ll take a walking tour with a local guide and have some free time to visit the mysterious city by ourselves.
+From here, we take the bus to Machu Picchu archaeological site, where we’ll take a walking tour with a local guide and have some free time to visit the mysterious city by ourselves.
 Machu Picchu is a 15th-century Inca settlement sometimes referred to as “the Lost City of the Incas” and is one of the new Seven Wonders of the World.

 Transfer to the Museo del Chocolate for a workshop.
 We’ll prepare, mold and decorate our very own chocolates choosing from a range of more than 15 local flavours such as chilli, coca leaf and muña (an Andean mint).
 We’ll also learn about the wider chocolate making process, starting with the cocoa tree in the Peruvian jungle to harvesting and refinement.
-We’ll try our hand at roasting the cocoa beans, removing coco husk, grinding the coco nibs and refining the cocoa paste in a melange (chocolate grinding machine).
+We’ll try our hand at roasting the cocoa beans, removing coco husk, grinding the cocoa nibs and refining the cocoa paste in a melange (chocolate grinding machine).

-With our flight inclusive package, we include your transfer to Cusco airport for our internal flight to Lima and our overnight flight onwards to London.
+With our flight-inclusive package, we include your transfer to Cusco airport for our internal flight to Lima and our overnight flight onwards to London.

 If you have booked our join direct package, your tour ends after the chocolate-making workshop.

+With our flight-inclusive package, today we land in London.
 Say farewell to your fellow travellers as we go our separate ways with wonderful memories of our time in Peru.

-Tour notes: You will need to have a good level of fitness to get the most out of this holiday.
+Tour Notes: You will need to have a good level of fitness to get the most out of this holiday.
 We therefore do not recommend this tour for anyone with mobility problems.
 The itinerary involves a significant amount of walking whilst sightseeing each day, often at high altitude and including steps and uneven ground.
 You should be able to board and alight coaches unaided.
 Whilst sightseeing is taken at a leisurely pace, for the enjoyment of everyone in the group you should be able to keep up with your fellow travellers.
 None of the hotels outside Lima have lift access.

 We will be travelling at elevations above 2,500m for most of the tour.
 You should be aware that at these elevations, anyone can be affected by altitude sickness, with symptoms such as shortness of breath, headaches and nausea.
 To help try to prevent altitude sickness, we’ll take things easy on our first day at altitude and remind you to drink plenty of liquids and avoid heavy food.
 If required, hotels and transport providers are equipped to provide oxygen to help with the symptoms, and our local guide is trained to administer this.